-The NE Seattle Tool Library is moving to the historic LaVilla Dairy Building at 10228 Fischer Place NE.
-Fischer Place NE angles off of Lake City Way NE at NE 102nd Street, and goes through to connect with Ravenna Way NE.
-The road was created in the 1920s by Ole Blindheim and was named in tribute to his father-in-law, August Fischer.
+In June 2018 the NE Seattle Tool Library moved to the historic LaVilla Dairy Building at 10228 Fischer Place NE.
+Fischer Place NE angles northeastward off of Lake City Way NE at NE 102nd Street, and goes through to connect with Ravenna Way NE.
+The roadway of Fischer Place was created in the 1920s by Ole Blindheim and was named in tribute to his father-in-law, August Fischer.

 August Fischer was a German immigrant who prospered as a carpenter in Seattle in the 1880s.
 In the 1890s he moved his family to the remote northeast Seattle land which was sometimes called German Hill, because of other immigrants who were farmers around the same area.
-The Fischers acquired land from the Beckers, from NE 100th to 110th Streets which includes the present site of Nathan Hale High School.
+The Fischers acquired land from the Beckers, from NE 100th to 110th Streets which included the valley which is the present site of Nathan Hale High School.

 The Fischers were part of a close-knit community which worked together in early days to obtain schooling for their children.
-The brick Maple Leaf School built in 1926 at the corner of 100th & 32nd (no longer extant), was on land which the Fischers had donated for that school.
+The brick Maple Leaf School (no longer extant), built in 1926 at the corner of NE 100th Street & 32nd Ave NE, was on land which the Fischers had donated for that school.